michaeldijk/michaeldijk/README.md

 ## ⌛️ Currently working on

 * Form styler - a uniform framework for styling forms.
-But, this is currently on a low 🔥 due to work commitments, study commitments besides this project.
+But, this is currently on a low 🔥 due to work commitments and study commitments besides this project.
 * Two websites, for clients...
 If you're interested in working together with me, contact me...
-* Progressing to Code Institute's course material, almost near project Milestone #3
+* Almost completed my second to last project, for CI.
+* Trying to get my CCNA certification from CISCO

 ## 🎖 Finished projects